Editorial Policies

 Peer Review Process

 Every article that goes to the editorial staff will be selected through Initial Review processes by the Editorial Board.
-Then, the manuscript will be sent to at least two anonymous reviewers (Blind Peer Review).
+Then, the manuscript will be sent to at least two anonymous reviewers (Double Blind Peer Review).
 After that, the articles will be returned to the authors for revise.
 In each manuscript, peer reviewers will be rated from the substantial and technical aspects.
 Peer reviewer that collaborate with Komunikator is the experts in media review, whether print, electronic and new media and various issues of intercultural and democratic communication.
 They were experienced in the prestigious journal management and publication that was spread around the national and abroad.

 Publication Frequency